juliarashid/Data-100/Practice1.md

 # Basic Line Plot
 ![](Rplot.png)

-This is my basic line plot I made using R studio.
-It consists of a straight line with a downward slope, showing the relationsihp between latitude and longitude.
+This plot depicts the path of a running boy.
+The x-axis is labeled as longitude distance in meters, while the y-axis is labeled as latitude distance in meters.
+The plotted points are connected by a dashed line, showing a decreasing relationship between longitude and latitude.